MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ### Create host-named site collections
 <a name="section2c"> </a>

 You must use Microsoft PowerShell to create a host-named site collection.
-You can't use the SharePoint ServerCentral Administration web application to create a host-named site collection, but you can use Central Administration to manage the site collection after you have created it.
+You can't use the SharePoint Server Central Administration web application to create a host-named site collection, but you can use Central Administration to manage the site collection after you have created it.

 You can create a host-named site collection by using the Microsoft PowerShell `New-SPSite` cmdlet with the -`HostHeaderWebApplication` parameter, as shown in the following example: